 - d.
 This right of notice shall not be triggered by sales or transfers between Grantor and lineal descendants of Grantor or entities in which Grantor owns a majority of the controlling interests.
 The right or notice granted herein applies to the original Grantor and to said original Grantor's heirs, successors, and assigns. - 2.
 Subsequent Transfers.
 Grantor agrees to notify Grantee of the names and addresses of any party to whom the Property, is to be transferred at least 45 days prior to the date of such transfer. - 3.
 Continuation of Agricultural Production.
 As a condition of any Property transfer, Grantor shall deliver certified notice in writing to the prospective transferee that the Property must continue to be used for bona fide agricultural production purposes in accordance with this Easement.
-In addition, Grantor will incorporate the terms of this Easement in any deed or other legal instrument by which Grantor divests or conveys any interest in the Property, including a lease or other legal instrument by which any interest in the Property is conveyed. - 4.
+In addition, Grantor will incorporate the terms of this Easement in any deed or other legal instrument by which Grantor divests any interest in the Property, including a lease, or other legal instrument by which any interest in the Property is conveyed. - 4.
 Statement of Compliance.
-Grantor may request in writing at least 45 days prior to sale, mortgage, transfer or long term (five years or longer) lease of the Property, or any portion thereof, a written statement from Grantee stating that, to Grantee's actual knowledge, Grantor is in compliance with the terms of this Easement, or if Grantor is not in compliance with the terms of this Easement, stating what violations of this Easement exist according to Grantee's actual knowledge.
-Grantee agrees in such cases to acknowledge, execute, and deliver to Grantor or to any mortgagee, transferee, purchaser, or lessee such a written statement concerning compliance within 45 days from receipt by Grantee of a written request therefor.
+Grantor hereby agrees to request in writing at least 45 days prior to sale, mortgage, transfer or long term (five years or longer) lease of the Property, or any portion thereof, a written statement from Grantee stating that Grantor is in compliance with the terms and conditions of this Easement, or if Grantor is not in compliance with the terms and conditions of this Easement, stating what violations of this Easement exist.
+Grantee agrees in such cases or at any other time, to acknowledge, execute and deliver to Grantor or to any mortgagee, transferee, purchaser, or lessee such a written statement concerning compliance within 45 days from receipt by Grantee of a written request therefore.
 Nothing contained in this Easement shall relieve the Grantor from the responsibility to comply with applicable federal, state, and local laws and regulations. - 5.
 Grantor's Liability after Transfer.
-In the event of a sale or the transfer of title of the Property to an individual or entity other than the current legal owner, Grantor will immediately notify Grantee.
-Thereafter, Grantee will confer with the new owner within 30 days and explain, discuss, and plan the transfer of the responsibility of carrying out the terms of this Easement, such that the long-term benefits to everyone concerned and the terms of this Easement will not be impaired by default or otherwise.
-Grantor and each subsequent owner of the Property shall have no personal liability for the observance or performance of the obligations of the Grantor hereunder, with respect to any interest in the Property conveyed, after the Grantor or subsequent owner has conveyed their interest in the Property as permitted by and pursuant to the terms of this Easement.
+In the event of the sale, and/or the transfer of title of the Property to a party other than the current legal owner, Grantor will immediately notify Grantee.
+Thereafter, Grantee will meet with the new owner within 30 days and explain, discuss, and plan the transfer of the responsibility of carrying out the terms of this Easement, such that the long-term benefits to everyone concerned and to the terms and conditions of this Easement will not be impaired by default or otherwise.
+Grantor, and each subsequent owner of the Property shall have no personal liability for the observance or performance of the covenants and obligations of the Grantor hereunder, with respect to any interest in the Property conveyed, after the Grantor or subsequent owner has conveyed their interest in the Property.